What's in Bloom?

 BED 4

-This is one of our largest beds, starting across the paths from Bed 3 and Heirloom Garden Bed 5, continuing along the west boundary fence of The Antipodes beds, and the gravel path towards the chickens.
+This is one of our largest beds, starting across the paths from Bed 3 and Heirloom Garden Bed 5, continuing along the west boundary fence of The Antipodes beds, and the gravel path towards the chicken coop.
 Step down to the greenhouse level and walk back toward the farmhouse, which will end the Bed 4 loop.

 Coop Border